salesforcecli/plugin-packaging/README.md

   -p, --package=<value>                      (required) ID (starts with 0Ho) or alias of the package to update.
   -v, --target-dev-hub=<value>               (required) Username or alias of the Dev Hub org.
 Not required if the
                                              `target-dev-hub` configuration variable is already set.
+  -r, --recommended-version-id               ID (starts with 04t) that users will be notified to upgrade/install
       --api-version=<value>                  Override the api version used for api requests made by this command --[no-]enable-app-analytics            Enable AppExchange App Analytics usage data collection on this managed package and its components.